4lefts/decoySchool/src/pages/information.md

 </div>

+## Job Vacancies

+## Headteacher Vacancy - Autumn 2017
+The staff, children and governors of Decoy Community Primary School are looking for an enthusiastic and committed experienced Deputy, Head of School, or existing Headteacher to further their career and take the next step in leading our school from Good to Outstanding.
+For more information please click [here][20] </a>

+Thank you for your interest in Decoy Community Primary School.

 ## School Meals

 Our school lunches are provided by [ISS Education][18], who specialise in school meals catering.
 You can purchase your dinner tickets online at any time via [ParentMail2][19].

 To view our school menu please click [here][21].

+To view our school packed lunch menu please click [here][27].

 If you are having trouble purchasing school dinner tickets please contact us - <a href='tel:+441626353282'>01626 353 282</a> or email us at <a href="mailto:admin@decoyschool.co.uk">admin@decoyschool.co.uk</a>